-- Set LTrim and RTrim to the center points. (use the bars on the primary screen) - Move flight mode switches to Cruise (Switch B and C to the center) - Move the camber slider towards the front of the transmitter - Move the Flap Stick to the top. - Install Servos, and with the system ON, connect and adjust linkages. - IT IS STRONGLY RECOMMENDED THAT YOU ADJUST LINKAGES TO CENTER CONTROL SURFACES.
-DO THIS BEFORE YOU CENTER THE CONTROL SURFACES WITH THE RADIO.
-DO NOT SKIP THIS STEP! - Centering a control surface is different that centering a servo.

-- Again, IT IS STRONGLY RECOMMENDED THAT YOU ADJUST LINKAGES TO CENTER CONTROL SURFACES.
-DO THIS BEFORE YOU CENTER THE CONTROL SURFACES WITH THE RADIO.
-DO NOT SKIP THIS STEP! - Adjust the linkages with the Receiver and Transmitter turned on.
-This will keep the servos centered while adjusting the mechanicals. - At this time, adjust the control surfaces linkages (adjusting clevis in or out) until each control surface is in its neutral position.
+- Set LTrim and RTrim to the center points. (use the bars on the primary screen) - Move flight mode switches to Cruise (Switch B and C to the center) - Move the camber slider towards the front of the transmitter - Move the Flap Stick to the top. - Install Servos in the aircraft, and with the system ON, this keeps the servos centered while adjusting the linkages. - At this time, adjust the control surfaces linkages (adjusting clevis in or out) until each control surface is in its neutral position.
 Neutral for the wing surfaces is a smooth continuous curve across the top with no kink or bends at the control surface hinge line.
 Adjusting the mechanicals at this time is IMPORTANT.
 Although this is a computer radio, doing a good job here will save a lot of time later.